-A detailed model of the Boeing 767-300 (Lufthansa), complete with texture sets, all wing components, cockpit, and landing gear are parented and pivoted for animation.
+A detailed model of the B767-300 (Lufthansa), complete with texture sets, all wing components, cockpit, and landing gear are parented and pivoted for animation.

 All major surface textures are 2048 in greatest dimension.
 Color, Specular, and Bump maps provided.
 Cockpit controls have their own textures.
 Photoshop templates for each detail are available for download.